DavTheHuman/mcat/README.md

 ## Usage:

 To install, move the macOS or Windows folder to the desired location, then run the setup file for your OS.
+Node.js is required, as well as the dependencies listed in the package.json file.

 #### Main Help:
 ```